jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 ### Magics {#magics}

 Magics are meta-commands that only function within Jupyter and allow a user to access language/kernel-specific features.
 For instance, the IPython kernel provides a number of magics that can be useful while developing Jupyter notebooks using Python as the primary language.
 These are [documented](https://ipython.readthedocs.io/en/stable/interactive/magics.html) and we will only call out a few of these here.
-Many other magics are available for different kernels but they are specific to Jupyter so do not translate to script.
-In a teaching environment, we recommend to use them sparingly to avoid obfuscating what is happening.
+Many other magics are available for different kernels but they are specific to Jupyter so may not be usable in a stand-alone script in that language outside of Jupyter.
+In some instances, you may want to use magics sparingly to avoid obfuscating these meta-commands with the actual commands in the language you are teaching.
 Magics always begin with either a single `%` for single-line commands or with `%%` for applying a command to an entire cell.
 Some magics can be used with single or double `%`, but some cannot.

 #### Examples {-}